Solartraveler/solarclock/minimatrix/software/readme.md

 ## The advanced version

+The advanced version contains all features of the simple version.

 Unlike the simple clock version, the advanced version contains source code from third parties:

 The RC-5 decoder software is from Peter Dannegger.